WretchX/it-skills-test/README.md

 2. Delete recent browser history from Chrome on PC1
 3. Disable the internet however you wish on PC1
 4. Stop sharing the file on PC2

+## Configuring the settings
+**printerpagetitle** - A test query will continuously check if the user has successfully visited the correct printer configuration page.
+This is a string in string search, so if the full title is `HP Printer - Google Chrome`, simply putting `HP Printer` will do fine.
+**biosversion** - Just put the BIOS version of PC3 here.
+**timelimit** - The time limit __in seconds__ you will give the test taker.
+Somewhere around 12-15 minutes is what most experienced candidates take.